 Many people who own computers have a desktop computer at home.
 These types of computers are also commonly found in libraries for public use and in businesses and offices.
-A desktop computer consists of the computer itself, a mouse, keyboard, and a monitor.
+A desktop computer consists of the computer itself, a mouse, a keyboard, and a monitor.
 The computer is housed in a case, which is often in the form of a tower.
 The computer contains the processor, or central processing unit (CPU).
-The CPU is technically the computer's "brains" or "heart."
-When setting up the computer system, the mouse, keyboard and monitor must all be connected to the computer, which powers them and enables them to interact with one another.
+The CPU is technically the computer’s “brain” or “heart.”
+When setting up the computer system, the mouse, keyboard, and monitor must all be connected to the computer, which powers them and enables them to interact with one another.
 They are connected through ports that are often located at the back of the unit.
 Setup may also involve the installation of certain software on the computer once the peripheral devices have been connected.

 The computer monitor is the visual display for the computer.
 It allows the user to see the programs that are being run by the computer and is important to the usage of the machine.
 The monitor or computer screen allows the user to see the actions that he or she is taking when using the mouse and keyboard.

 The mouse sends information to the computer and allows the user to select and/or move objects that are on the monitor.
 The mouse is represented on the screen by a pointer or cursor.
 The user holds the mouse by placing the palm of his or her hand over the top of the device and slides it to move the pointer in the desired direction.
 Sliding the mouse is done on a pad or, with certain types of computer mice such as an optical mouse, it may be moved across any flat, smooth surface.
 To select an item, the user clicks a button on the mouse.
 Often a computer mouse will have two buttons, a right and a left button.
 There are various different types of computer mice, however, and not all will have two buttons.
 Some mice may have a single button to click, while others may have three or more.
-With a two-button mouse, a single left-click allows the user to select an object.
+With a two-button mouse, a single left click allows the user to select an object.
 A quick double-click of the left button allows the user to both select and open or use an object.
 The right button on a two-button mouse is the secondary button.
 When clicked, it will open up a small menu of options.
 These options are actions that the user can take.
 To select an action, the user would then click using the left button.

 To input information, the user types using the keyboard.
 Typing on a keyboard is similar to typing on a typewriter, as the character layout is generally the same.
-The keyboard, however, has additional keys that are not found on a typewriter that are called modifier keys.
-These keys, including "Shift," "Alt," and "CTRL," control specific operations on the computer.
+The keyboard, however, has additional keys that are not found on a typewriter which are called modifier keys.
+These keys, including “Shift,” “Alt,” and “CTRL,” control specific operations on the computer.